 Offers a range of classes from year-long, structured fine woodworking courses for beginners through to one day weekend classes.
 The school was recently profiled in the Australian Design Review.
 Check out the Handkrafted profile of one of their tutors, Peter Bollington.

-Melbourne Guild of Fine Woodworking – Box Hill North
+Melbourne Guild of Fine Woodworking – Blackburn

 Offers three month courses for beginners, weekly speciality classes as well as master classes for the more advanced.